Alphonsus411/pCobra/README_en.md

 # Main Features

 - Lexer and Parser: Implementation of a lexer to tokenize the source code and a parser to build an abstract syntax tree (AST).
-- Transpilers to Python, JavaScript, assembly, Rust, C++, Go, R, Julia, Java, COBOL, Fortran, Pascal, Ruby, PHP, Perl, Matlab and LaTeX: Cobra can convert code to these languages, facilitating integration with external applications.
+- Transpilers to Python, JavaScript, assembly, Rust, C++, Go, R, Julia, Java, COBOL, Fortran, Pascal, Ruby, PHP, Perl, VisualBasic, Matlab and LaTeX: Cobra can convert code to these languages, facilitating integration with external applications.
 - Support for advanced structures: declaration of variables, functions, classes, lists and dictionaries, as well as loops and conditionals.
 - Native modules with I/O functions, math utilities and data structures ready to use from Cobra.
 - Runtime package installation via the `usar` instruction.